pythondevop12/Terraform-master-classes/var_out_demo/var-out.md

 ## 1. variables.tf

-> Think of it like **function parameters** in Python — declare what inputs your config accepts.
+> Think of it like **function parameters** in Python — declare what inputs your config accvideots.

 ### Syntax